JAD ABUMRAD: All right.

 PAT: Yeah.
 But before they did, more than one person brought the same idea.
 And this idea really stuck in my head.
 Like, we -- a group of us kind of became obsessed with it.
 And that's the idea we decided to base this series on.
 And I'm not going to tell you what it is.
 Yet.

 JAD: All right.
 I’m Jad Abumrad.
 This is Radiolab.
 Over the next five episodes, we're gonna turn things over to our Senior Editor Pat Walters, who's gonna explore this mysterious, dangerous idea in all kinds of weird places.
 We’re calling this series, and this will make sense in a little bit.
 We're calling it G.

 RACHAEL CUSICK: There's nothing I love more than picking the lint off my myself.

 RACHAEL: It's like a little game built into my clothing.

 PAT: You’re so easy to please.

-PAT: Before we get started, I should say that I produced this whole series with Rachel Cusick.
-She's been a true partner on the project, so you’ll be hearing from her a bunch too.
+PAT: Before we get started, I should say that I produced this whole series with Rachael Cusick.
+She's been a true partner on the whole project, so you’ll be hearing from her a bunch, too.
 And this first episode began with a discovery that she made one day when she was looking around on the internet.

 PAT: If you don't know, this is a section of Reddit.